protontypes/open-sustainable-technology/README.md

 - [footprint](https://github.com/acircleda/footprint) - An R package to calculate carbon footprints from air travel based on IATA airport codes or latitude and longitude.
 - [intensegRid](https://github.com/KKulma/intensegRid) - Provides information on national and regional carbon intensity, the amount of carbon emitted per unit of energy consumed, for the UK.
 - [Carbonfact Models](https://github.com/kansoapp/carbonfact-models) - The carbon footprint models used by carbonfact.co.
-- [Open-Emission-Factors-DB](https://github.com/climatiq/python-oefdb-sdk) - Tools for interacting with and contributing to the Open Emission Factors DB.
 - [elmada](https://github.com/DrafProject/elmada) - Dynamic electricity carbon emission factors and prices for Europe.
 - [UNFCCC emissions data](https://github.com/openclimatedata/unfccc-detailed-data-by-party) - UNFCCC Emissions data from the Detailed Data By Party interface.
 - [Silicone](https://github.com/GranthamImperial/silicone) - Automated filling of detail in reported emission scenarios.